huy/lucene-notes/index-migration.md

 **Segment**

-Lucene index has composite structure, which mean an index consists of several sub indexes called segment.
+Lucene index has composite structure, which means an index consists of several sub indexes aka segment.
 Listing an index folder, we may see something like this

     -rw-r--r--  1 huyle  staff  268 19 Jul 07:55 _0.cfe
     -rw-r--r--  1 huyle  staff  647 19 Jul 07:55 _0.cfs